 “There’s a nearby town that’s been greatly inconvenienced by a sudden invasion of boars.
 A scout team had already been called to the scene, but it seems like more support has been requested.”

 Boars?
-I guess it’s a good chance to stock up on some more meat.
+I guess it was a good chance to stock up on some more meat.

 “Would we happen to pass by any apple groves along the way?”